Patrick5225/66DaysOfData/Round_3.md

 **Day 6 of #66DaysOfData (January 6, 2022):**

 - Read article about making a custom-made interactive slicer pane in Power BI (https://towardsdatascience.com/build-pro-slicer-pane-in-power-bi-911248b39348)

+---

+**Day 7 of #66DaysOfData (January 7, 2022):**

+- Learned about making dynamic series label positioning for Excel charts to make labels easier to read for readers

+- Watched video by Khan Academy of a basic introduction to theoretical probability (https://www.khanacademy.org/math/statistics-probability/probability-library/basic-theoretical-probability/v/basic-probability?modal=1)